The How and What

-IMA’s girls are provided a well-balanced meal and a late afternoon snack each day.
-A typical diet at home includes black beans and corn tortillas but many students would not eat if not for the meals they receive at IMA.
+IMA’s girls are provided a well-balanced meal and a late-afternoon snack each day.
+A typical diet at home includes black beans and corn tortillas, but many students would not eat if not for the meals they receive at IMA.
 Meals provided by the school offer optimum nutrition and are supplemented by vitamins.
-It is the consistency that makes meal times important at IMA.
-The girls know they will be cared for each day and never need worry where they will get their next meal.
-Through in-kind donations, IMA has also provided cooking classes to the families of IMA students in order to teach them delicious and nutritious ways of preparing donated goods.
+The consistency of meal times makes them particularly important at IMA.
+The girls know they will be cared for each day and need not worry about where they will get their next meal.
+Through in-kind donations, IMA has also provided cooking classes to students’ families in order to teach them delicious and nutritious ways of preparing donated goods.

 According to the American Council on the Teaching of Foreign Language, learning a second language has a positive effect on intellectual growth and enhances a child’s mental development.
-It leaves students with more flexibility in thinking and a better ear for listening.
-For IMA students, learning English opens a door to a world of opportunity and the profound realization that the world they live in is much bigger than the circumstances into which they were born.
-In 2007 the English program was improved with half of instructional minutes provided in English and, in 2007, added bilingual teachers to its staff.
+It encourages flexibility in thinking and a better ear for listening.
+For IMA students, learning English opens a door to a world of opportunity, along with the profound realization that the world they live in is much bigger than the circumstances into which they were born.
+To this end, the school provides half of its instructional minutes in English and, in 2007, added bilingual teachers to its staff.
 We will continue to do more as opportunities and funding allow.